pauldamsa/FaceX/README.md

 # FaceX - Edge Computing

-FaceX is a `personal project` that allows you to get information about `the emotions of people` based on `their face`.
+FaceX is a `personal project` that allows you to get information about `people emotions` based on `their face`.

 The purpose of this project is to show you a demo of how a system like this can be used.
 The project is intended to work on the edge devices like Raspberry Pi 4 and others.